BinstonWinston/SMO-Prop-Hunt/README.md

 ### :warning: Known Issues
 * Switching kingdoms while a prop is active crashes the game.
 For now, please turn off props when switching kingdoms (either go into seeker mode or turn off the Hide&Seek game mode)
+* Sometimes props take a sec to appear, try moving around or switching between hider and seeker

 ### Kingdoms Supported
 * Cap
 * Cascade
 * Sand
-* Wooded (limited object set due to crashes, probably memory limit related)
+* Wooded (limited prop set due to crashes, probably memory limit related)
 * Lake
 * Lost
+* Metro (has the most props, so will probably be the best experience)
-* Metro
+* Snow
-* Snow (limited object set because there aren't a lot of good ones)
 * Seaside
-* Luncheon
+* Luncheon (working but could use some more objects)
 * Bowser's
 * Moon
 * Mushroom